 Your bed is not your friend.
 Next time you have a nap remember there is a 1 in 2 million chance of dying from falling off a bed or chair!

 Forget relaxing bubble baths, you have a 1 in 685,000 chance of drowning in a bath.

 Courtesy of Everfest

 Considering they are pretty explosive you won’t be surprised to learn that there is a 1 in 615,488 chance of death from fireworks.

 Courtesy of Wikipedia Commons

-Lightening is far more dangerous than flying with a 1 in 136,011 chance of death by lightening.
+Lightning is far more dangerous than flying with a 1 in 136,011 chance of death by lightning.

 So go ahead and book that ticket for Mauritius, safe in the knowledge that your only worries are whether your bed in the hotel has it in for you.